 A considerable amount of shoreline is publicly accessible parkland on both sides of Humber Bay Park.
 Humber Bay itself used to host a number of hotels since the 1800s, but the area began to go into decline after WWII.
 The then-Metropolitan Toronto and Region Conservation Authority began redevelopment in the area with the creation of Humber Bay Park’s artificial peninsulas, which were completed and opened in 1984 at a cost of $6.56 million ($14 million in 2017 dollars).

 The hotels and motels along ‘the strip’ west of the Humber River and south of the Gardiner were all demolished.
-The north tower of Palace Pier was the first, completed in 1978.
+Palace Pier (near where the Gardiner crosses the Humber River) was the first, completed in 1978.
 A subsequent wave began after completion of Humber Bay Park, with the south tower of Palace Pier, and two additional developments west of Mimico Creek, finished between 1990 and 1993.
 A plan for a shoreline park wasn’t published until 1996.
 After this, development resumed starting in 2000, and is continuing today, albeit with a fully accessible and public shoreline.

 Overall, private lands account for nearly a quarter of Etobicoke’s shoreline, and over a quarter of all private shoreline in Toronto.
 Use the navigation links below to compare it to other parts of Toronto.

 Etobicoke | Downtown ► | Port Lands ► | East Beaches & Scarborough ►